 Habitat: Showy Lady's-slipper grows in bogs, swamps, wet meadows and wet prairies and other cool damp places - all as long as the soil is not permanently wet.
 It grows from a rhizomatous root system, which is its means of reproduction in the wild.
 This species tolerates more sunlight than other Cypripediums and in The Wildflower Garden, 5 to 6 hours of sunlight is not unusual.
 From the wild they do not transplant with complete success due to a symbiotic relationship with certain soil fungus called “mycorrhiza.”
 The nursery trade has learned to grow them commercially (see this article) and that is the only place where one can legally acquire this plant as it is protected by law in the wild.

-Names: The genus Cypripedium is derived from several Greek words that mean "Venus's shoe".
+Names: The genus Cypripedium is derived from several Greek words that mean "Venus's shoe" - the slipper.
 The species, reginae, is Latin for "of the queen".
 The pure white of this species is considered stunning.
-The author name for the plant classification, ‘Walter’ refers to Thomas Walter (1740-1789) British born American botanist, best known for his 1788 catalogue of plants of South Carolina, Flora Caroliniana, in which he described this species that he had collected in the mountains of western North Carolina.
+The author name for the plant classification, from 1788, ‘Walter’ refers to Thomas Walter (1740-1789) British born American botanist, best known for his 1788 catalogue of plants of South Carolina, Flora Caroliniana, in which he described this species that he had collected in the mountains of western North Carolina.
 He unexpectedly died the following year.

 Comparisons: While the color of this species is unique, compare the plant to C. parviflorum, Greater Yellow Lady's-slipper, which is also located in the Garden.

 Above: Blooms at Eloise Butler.
 1st photo - blooms on June 23, 2008.
 2nd photo - June 17, 2014.

 Below: 2nd photo - Leaf detail of heavy ribbing and surface hair.
 3rd photo - Young shoots before the flower stem develops.